wp-plugins/wp-photo-album-plus/readme.txt

 WordPress developers Codex page and more specifically at the section about themes and plugins.

 == Changelog ==

+= 2.4.0 =

+= New Features =
+* You can decide to hide the display of name and description under the full size images and slideshows.
+* You can decide to hide the navigation bars over and under the full size images and slideshows.
+* You can set the initial timeout time for slideshows.

+= Bug fixes =
+* Hotfix since first release of 2.3.0: Popup on top (z-index: 1000) to avoid truncation.
+* The thumbnail images in the standard layout are shown properly, even in IE 6 and 7.
+The popup window is still on the wrong place and damages the layout area a little, but it's much better now.

 = 2.3.0 =